LizIzhikevich/ECE239AS-NetSec/README.md

-# Website for UCLA ECE239AS: Topics in  Computer Network Measurement and Security
+# Website for UCLA ECE239AS: Networking and Security